 Im Ba Reun visits Park Cha Oh Reum’s mother in the care home and looks to have captured a bit of Park Cha Oh Reum’s heart at the end of Episode 8.
 Park Cha Oh Reum’s mother—who’s memories of the past, of her own family are all disappearing—showed no response to anything or anyone around her, but a song Im Ba Reun decided to play on a guitar he found in the room got her humming happily.

-Through a voiceover, Im Ba Reun is hear telling Park Cha Oh Reum that her mother’s memories of her will never be forgotten, because she is the apple of her eye (Park Cha Oh Reum is someone precious to her mother).
-He tells Park Cha Oh Reum that the person she looks at the most is the person in her own eyes, making that person the apple of their eye.
-So, Park Cha Oh Reum gazes into her mother’s eyes and sees a reflection of herself; her mother on the other hand would see a reflection of herself in Park Cha Oh Reum’s eyes.
+Through a voiceover, Im Ba Reun is heard telling Park Cha Oh Reum that her mother’s memories of her will never be forgotten, because she is the apple of her eye (Park Cha Oh Reum is someone precious to her mother).
+When Park Cha Oh Reum gazes into her mother’s eyes, she sees a reflection of herself; and when her mother gazes into Park Cha Oh Reum’s eyes, her mother sees a reflection of herself in Park Cha Oh Reum’s eyes.
 So it’s as if Park Cha Oh Reum is always in her mother’s eyes.

 He suggests her mother would’ve looked at her countless times since she was born.
 She would have had Park Cha Oh Reum embedded in her eyes.
 So, no matter what the doctors say, somewhere deep down, her mother’s memories of her is there.
 It will never be forgotten.

 Im Ba Reun may be a cold, clinical judge, but he’s quite a deep person!

 After this visit, Park Cha Oh Reum seems to receive Im Ba Reun in a different way.
 There’s no reciprocated feelings yet, but she is warming up to Im Ba Reun, such that his cool, indifferent response to her (acting normal, like what he did for her the night before was no big deal) now bothers her: